op-ct/pupmod-simp-auditd/REFERENCE.md

   effectively concatenated in the order the profiles are listed.
 - To add rules to the base set, use `auditd::rule`.
 - To manage the audit rules, yourself, set this parameter to `[]`.
-- @see `auditd::config::audit_profiles` for more details about this configuration.
+- See `auditd::config::audit_profiles` for more details about this configuration.

 Default value: [ 'simp' ]